 #1) Sunni Muslims who belong to Sufi groups and associated with the Ashari theological school don’t want people to know Ibn Taymiyyah who was Athari in his school was a Sufi.
-This gives the impression that Sufism is a monopoly of those who follow the Maturdidi or Ashari theological positions.
+This gives the impression that Sufism is a monopoly of those who follow the Maturdidi or Ashari theological position.

-#2) Those Sunni Muslims who belong to the theological schools of the Maturdidi and Ashari and also follow Sufi tariqat have high esteem for Shaykh Abdul Qadir Al Jilani (who was Athari in creed) don’t want people to connect the dots.
+#2) Those Sunni Muslims who belong to the theological schools of the Maturdidi and Ashari and also follow Sufi tariqat have high esteem for Sheikh Abdul Qadir Al Jilani (who was Athari in creed) don’t want people to connect the dots.
 The reason being is it takes the wind out of the sails of those who make takfir upon the Atharis.
-They dare not do this with Sheikh Abdul Qadir Al Jilani!
+They dare not do this with Sheikh Abdul Qadir Al Jilani.

 #3) Those who say they follow the ‘Salafi Manhaj‘ -they rely heavily upon Ibn Taimiyyah and they are harsh in their critique of Sufism and Tassawuf in general.
 They would not want any of their followers to even get the slightest whiff that Ibn Taimiyyah belonged to a Sufi order.